 The Trap Bar

 If you’ve ever wondered what that weird, hexagonal hunk of chrome in the corner of your gym is – take a closer look, it won’t bite you.
 Trap bars are a funky invention that basically manipulates the location of the load relational to the axis of rotation of an exercise.
-They are called the trap bar because they are used mainly to replace barbell shrugs, as the weight supported by your hands at your sides, and not in front of you, which rotates your shoulders and allow you to hit the trapezius more effectively.
+They are called the trap bar because they are used mainly to replace barbell shrugs, as the weight is supported by your hands at your sides, and not in front of you, which rotates your shoulders and allow you to hit the trapezius more effectively.
 Trap bars are also commonly used for the deadlift.
 But why?

 Using A Trap Bar For Deadlifting